 The software can work with or without video, but this guide will assume you are using video as this is the most effective way of analysing circuit performance.

 To get Circuit Tools for iOS, download the application from the Apple App Store.

 Supported iOS Devices

 Circuit Tools iOS will run on any Apple device with iOS version 8.4 or later installed.
-However, the app is to be recommended to be used on the latest OS and latest apple hardware, as this provides superior processing power.
-Performance may be limited on older variants.
+However, we recommend that you use the latest OS and Apple hardware, as this provides superior processing power.
+The performance may be limited on older variants.

 Supported File Types

 Currently, only data files that contain laps of tracks within the Racelogic track map database are supported.
 If you attempt to load a file that doesn't contain any recognised laps, a 'No laps detected.
 Custom tracks are not yet supported' message will be displayed.
-For data logged at other locations, Circuit Tools for Windows software must be used.
+For data logged at other locations, you must use the Circuit Tools for Windows software.

 |VBOX Video HD2|